Black Moshannon State Park

 From Northwest: Take I-80 east to Kylertown Exit 133.
-Turn left onto PA 53 for 0.8 miles (through traffic light).
+Turn left onto PA 53 for 0.8 mile (through traffic light).
 At the park sign, turn right onto Windburne Road.
 9 miles to the park.

 From Southwest: From Philipsburg, follow US 322 east.
 Turn left onto PA 504 and travel 8 miles to the park.